yarisvt/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart.md

 Tyk Self-Managed licensing allow for different numbers of Gateway nodes to connect to a single Dashboard instance.
-To ensure that your Gateway pods will not scale beyond your license allowance, change the Gateway's resource kind from *DaemonSet* to *Deployment* and the replica count to your license node limit.
-For example, use the following options for a single node license:
+To ensure that your Gateway pods will not scale beyond your license allowance, please ensure that the Gateway's resource kind is `Deployment` and the replica count to your license node limit.
+By default, the chart is configured to work with a single node license: `gateway.kind=Deployment` and `gateway.replicaCount=1`.
-`--set gateway.kind=Deployment --set gateway.replicaCount=1` in your `values.yaml` file or in the Helm install command.

 {{< note success >}}
 **Please Note**